From Image to Crochet Chart

 StitchFiddle Edit Chart

 With the chart open, you can change the color of any of the stitches as you want and add symbols to your chart.
 You can also replace a color with something else.
 Click on the 'more' bottom below the color palette and edit the colors in the palette one by one (click on the wrench symbol).
-This is useful, if you want to reduce some details - like a gradient background - so you have less colors you need to work with.
+This is useful, if you want to reduce some details - like a gradient background - so you have fewer colors you need to work with.

 If you think it is fun, then explore other functionality here.
 You might find something useful.